JEF-Hinter: Leveraging Offline Knowledge for Improving Web Agents Adaptation: Introduction

 \section{Introduction}

 Large language model (LLM) agents have shown impressive abilities in sequential decision-making tasks such as web navigation and interactive environments.
 Yet their performance often deteriorates in unfamiliar domains due to incomplete domain knowledge and reasoning gaps.
-Unlike static tasks, sequential settings amplify small mistakes, where an early error can derail the entire trajectory.
 Offline resources offer an attractive opportunity.
 Trajectories from prior agents (both successful and failed), human demonstrations, and organizational documents all encode reusable decision patterns.
-Leveraging this knowledge is particularly important for closed-source models, which cannot be fine-tuned, and for large open-source models, where fine-tuning is costly and often risks catastrophic forgetting.
+In many practical deployments, these resources arise from tasks that recur frequently within the same domain or closely related domains, making the ability to systematically reuse past experience particularly valuable.
+Leveraging this knowledge is critical for closed-source models, which cannot be fine-tuned, and for large open-source models, where fine-tuning is costly and often risks catastrophic forgetting.
 Methods that can distill reusable knowledge from offline data provide a scalable way to improve state-of-the-art models without retraining or waiting for new releases.

 Supervised fine-tuning on offline trajectories can appear to work, but off-policy bias means the learned policy cannot reliably execute even the training tasks end-to-end on its own, and it generalizes poorly to new tasks~\citep{ouyang2022training,yao2022webshop}.
-Reinforcement learning can be effective for web agents\citep{vattikonda2025train}, but its reliance on extensive online interactions is impractical at scale, and it cannot be applied to closed-source models.
+Reinforcement learning can be effective for web agents \citep{vattikonda2025train}, but its reliance on extensive online interactions is impractical at scale, and it cannot be applied to closed-source models.
 Retrieval-augmented generation (RAG) methods, such as in-context demonstrations~\citep{lewis2020retrieval}, provide task-specific examples at inference, but raw trajectories are long, noisy, and tightly bound to their source tasks, limiting transfer.
 Recent work, such as AutoGuide~\citep{fu2024autoguide}, addresses part of this gap by distilling guidelines from offline trajectories, but it is limited to contrastive trace pairs and uses benchmark-specific prompting.
 These challenges motivate a more general and scalable framework for extracting and reusing offline knowledge.